NuevoFoundation/workshops/content/english/java-basics/activity-3.md

 `/` | division | 9 / 3 = 3
 `%` | modulus/remainder | 10 % 4 = 2

-**Note**: If your variable is an integre, `10 / 4` returns 2, not 2.5 since we throw away the remainder.
+**Note**: If both of the operands of division are integers, the result will also be an integer.
+For example, `10 / 4` returns 2, not 2.5 since we throw away the remainder.
+If either of the operands is a double, the result will be a double.

 **Note**: Modulus operation get the remainder of the division operation.
 {{% /notice %}}